tangsiwei0831/tangsiwei0831.github.io/_life/2025-travel.md

 <h3 style="margin: 3px;">Waterloo</h3>

 [Sushi Star](http://www.sushistarcanada.com/): 4.6/5.
 They have AYCE, but we just order by menu, their price is pretty cheap compared to the quantity, and taste is fine. worth to go.

 [The Heidelberg Restaurant Tavern & Motel](https://www.oldhh.com/): 4.7/5.
 Very funny, the store is closed at 7pm on Sunday, when we arrive, it almost closes, so we got two pork hock out.
 It is very delicious, but it is a pity that I did not buy some beer, tha would be better.

+<h3 style="margin: 3px;">Quebec City</h3>

+[Clubmed](https://www.clubmed.ca/)： 4.6/5.
+All-included hotel, meal is nice, they also have hiking and bar.
+Nice if you stay there for around 5 day, as the food would be repetitive.

 <h1 style="margin: 0;">Korea</h1>
 <h3 style="margin: 3px;">Seoul</h3>